 Pillars of Slippers, founded by Nicole Jones, is a home-based shoe business with a sales model similar to Tupperware parties.

-Nicole was looking for $150,000 for 15% of her business with the goal to franchise her business.
+Nicole was looking franchise her business and asking for $150,000 for 15% of her business.

 Entrepreneurs: Michele Kapustka and Melisa Moroko

 Send-A-Ball will literally send a bouncy ball in the mail on your behalf to any recipient you designate.
-Your greetings will be all the more happily received this way!
-Send-A-Ball is run by two sisters who live across the street from each other, and wanted to have a business that would give them the freedom and flexibility to spend time with their families.
+Using this service your greetings will be even more happily received.
+The two sisters run Send-A-Ball who live on the same street across from each other.
+They come together with the idea that the flexibility and the freedom to spend time with their families can be achieved by operating a business that would give them.

 The company offers a service for sending a playful greeting “card” in the form of a toy ball that actually travels through the mail already inflated.